OliveNjerii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Script 11
 - adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+## Script 12
+- creates a directory called my_dir with permissions 751 in the working directory.